BryanSchuetz/dai/_projects/iraq-rapid-assistance-program-irap-quick-response-fund-iqrf.md

 country:
 - Iraq
 solutions:
-- Gender
+- Gender and Social Inclusion
-- Fragile States
-- Countering Extremism
-- Peace-Building and Political Transition
+- Peace and Stability
-- Stabilization
+- Governance
 layout: project
 summary: 'Provincial Reconstruction Teams were the civilian-military teams established in 2005 to provide direct assistance to local Iraqi governments and communities.